sickpig/BU/bitcoind-tor.md

 Install Tor
 -----------

-(Warning you don't need to install the Tor browser bundle but the Tor client.)
+(warning: you don't need to install the Tor browser bundle but the Tor client.)

 If you're using Ubuntu >= 16.04 just do:

-        sudo apt install tor
+        sudo apt-get install tor

 If you are using Debian stable (Jessie) or Ubuntu < 16.04 please follow the instructions below.